aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-background-manipulation/apply-gradient-background/_index.md

 Before you begin, you need to have the following prerequisites in place:

 1. Aspose.Slides for .NET: Make sure you have the library installed.
-You can download it from the [official website](https://releases.aspose.com/slides/net/).
+You can download it from the [website](https://releases.aspose.com/slides/net/).

 2. Development Environment: You should have a development environment set up, preferably Visual Studio or any other .NET development tool.